-The use of cell phones during the class period can distract from the learning process.
-As students have with the introduction of Chromebooks and other electronic devices, students no longer need to use his or her cell phone for classroom instruction.
+The use of personal electronic devices during the instructional period can distract from the learning process.
+As students have individual Chromebooks and other electronic devices, students no longer need to use their personal electronic devices for classroom instruction.
 In the case of an emergency, parents/guardians can get in touch with their student by contacting the main office.